List of successful English Channel swimmers: Other early crossings

 Henry Sullivan was successful at his seventh attempt, becoming the third person, and the first American, to make the crossing.
-He entered the water in Dover at 4:20 on Sunday afternoon, 5 August 1923.
+He entered the water in Dover at 16:20 on Sunday, 5 August 1923.
 Choppy waters and capricious tides forced him to swim an estimated 90 km.
 He reached shore at Calais at 20:05 on 6 August, finishing in 27 hours and 45 minutes.
 Two other swimmers completed the swim that same summer.
 Enrique Tirabocchi, from Argentina, completed the swim on 13 August, finishing in a record time of 16 hours and 33 minutes and the first person to swim the route starting from France.
 American Charles Toth of Boston completed the swim on 9 September 1923, in 16 hours and 40 minutes, two days after the expiration of a £1,000 prize offered by the Daily Sketch for anyone who completed the swim, a prize that both Sullivan and Tirabocchi received from a representative of the Daily Sketch waiting on the shore with a cheque in hand.